Hanna Park: History

-Part of what is now Hanna Park was formerly Manhattan Beach, Florida's first beach community for African Americans during the period of segregation in the United States. around 1900s by blacks working on the Florida East Coast Railway.
+Part of what is now Hanna Park was formerly Manhattan Beach, Florida's first beach community for African Americans during the period of segregation in the United States.
+The area was intended for use by African American employees of the Florida East Coast Railway and hotels.
+African American entrepreneurs Mack Wilson and William Middleton, among others, contributed to making Manhattan Beach a destination for many African Americans in the South.
 At its height the beach included amenities such as picnic pavilions, cottages, and an amusement park.
-It flourished until around 1940, when it was superseded as a day-trip destination by the larger American Beach in nearby Amelia Island.
+It flourished until 1932, when the East Coast Railway stopped serving its Jacksonville to northern Mayport route, ultimately preventing convenient access to the area for travelers.
+Around 1940, it was superseded as a day-trip destination by the larger American Beach in nearby Amelia Island.

 In 1967, 5 acre of land for the park was donated by Winthrop Bancroft, who required that the land be named for Kathryn Abbey Hanna (November 8, 1895 – 1967), a Chicago-born educator and author who had settled in Florida and served on the Board of Parks and Historic Memorials.

+Hanna taught at Florida State College for Women.
+She also wrote a history of Florida titled Florida, Land of Change.

 Following the Jacksonville Consolidation, the area became part of Jacksonville.
 The city purchased the surrounding property in the 1970s during the administration of Mayor Hans Tanzler, expanding the park.
 The first general purpose trail was constructed by Michael Long in 1987 as his Eagle Scout service project.
 Most of the land has been left in its natural, wooded state.
 Boardwalks were constructed over the dunes to protect vegetation.